Virus fight at risk as world's medical glove capital struggles with lockdown

 “If we get to the point where there is a shortage of gloves, that’s going to be a huge problem because then we cannot draw blood safely, we cannot do many medical procedures safely.”

-With glove supplies dwindling, the U.S. Food and Drug Administration on its website this month said here some gloves could be used beyond their designated shelf life.
+With glove supplies dwindling, the U.S. Food and Drug Administration on its website this month said some gloves could be used beyond their designated shelf life.
 On Tuesday, the United States lifted a ban on imports from Malaysian glove maker WRP Asia Pacific who it had previously accused of using forced labor.

 Britain’s Department of Health & Social Care has urged Malaysian authorities to prioritize the production and shipment of gloves that are of “utmost criticality for fighting COVID-19,” showed a letter dated March 20 to glove maker Supermax Corp and shared with Reuters.

-MARGMA is considering rationing due to the “extremely high demand,” its president Denis Low said.
+MARGMA is considering rationing due to the “extremely high demand,” its president Denis Low told Reuters.
 “You can produce as many gloves as you can but then there’s nothing to pack them into.”

 Under normal circumstances, Top Glove can meet less than 40% of its own packaging needs.
 For the remainder, it said just 23% of suppliers have gained approval to operate at half strength.